ChristianSch/Pythia/ROADMAP.md

 hence allowing filtering via the api.

 ### Frontend
-Resources should be creatable via the UI as well as deletable.
+Resources should be createable via the UI as well as deletable.
 The listing should be exhaustive in the sense that all information that the model potentially has should be presented.
 Filtering and sorting should be possible on all applicable fields.